AdobeDocs/campaign.en/help/v8/dev/architecture.md

 * Multiple execution instances
     In a multi-cell execution architecture with multiple execution instances behind a load balancer, the logon method invoked by the external application is going through the load balancer: for that reason, a token-based authentication cannot  be used.
 A user/password-based authentication is required.

-:[!DNL :arrow_upper_right:]: Learn more about Transactional messaging events in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/event-description.html?lang=en#about-transactional-messaging-datamodel)
+[!DNL :arrow_upper_right:] Learn more about Transactional messaging events in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/event-description.html?lang=en#about-transactional-messaging-datamodel)